webber3242/DeDupe2Activate/README.md

 - **Debounced Processing**: Prevents excessive duplicate checks
 - **Memory Management**: Automatic cleanup of old tracking data

+**For single tabs (real-time):**
+1. Extension notices a new/changed tab
+2. Uses cached patterns when possible for speed
+3. Quickly checks if any existing tabs match using sequential pattern checking
+4. Closes duplicates immediately, keeps the best one
+5. Early exit optimization - stops checking once duplicates are found

+**For bulk operations (manual/startup):**
+1. Gets all open tabs
+2. Groups them by normalized URL key
+3. Uses parallel processing for efficiency
+4. In each group, keeps the best tab and closes the rest

 ## Contributing

 Found a bug or want to add a feature?